Is the laying on of hands important?

 It is probable that Tertullian was aware of elders in Rome prior to Clement (as Irenaeus wrote prior to him), as well as bishops of Smyrna prior to Polycarp, but that Tertullian felt that apostolic succession could only have gone through Polycarp (who he listed first) or Clement.

 Now this poses a problem for the Roman Catholic Church as its two primary sources of succession information disagree with one another.
 Normally, when there are two possibly reliable sources, historians tend to accept what they agree on, but place lower credence on those that they disagree on.
-Hence, from the position of a historian, Polycarp would seem to have been universally understood to have been the immediate physical successor to the apostles, but that Linus and Clement would not universally understood to be (It needs to be further understood that there is basically nothing known about Linus nor Clement--pretty much everything truly known about them came many decades after their death).
+Hence, from the position of a historian, Polycarp would seem to have been universally understood to have been the immediate physical successor to the apostles, but that Linus and Clement were not universally understood to be.
+It needs to be further understood that there is basically nothing known about Linus nor Clement--pretty much everything truly known about them came many decades after their death.

 As far as Polycarp goes, he was the bishop of the Church of God in Smyrna:

 Ignatius...to the Church of God...which is at Smyrna, in Asia...See that you all follow the bishop, even as Jesus Christ does the Father, and the presbytery as you would the apostles...(Ignatius.
 Letter to the Smyrnaeans, Chapters 1,8.
 Translated by Alexander Roberts and James Donaldson.
 From Ante-Nicene Fathers, Vol. 1.
 Edited by Alexander Roberts, James Donaldson, and A. Cleveland Coxe.
 (Buffalo, NY: Christian Literature Publishing Co., 1885)

 Polycarp called the true Church the "Church of God" in his Letter to the Philippians.